What is a "pass-through entity"?

-Wisconsin Nonresident Partner, Member, Share-holder, or Beneficiary Pass-Through Withholding Exemption Affidavit, the department has changed its approval process.
-On a case-by-case basis, the department will be issuing a "continuous" exemption, which relieves a nonresident of the requirement to file Form PW-2 in future years.
+On a case-by-case basis, the department may issue a "continuous" exemption, which relieves a nonresident of the requirement to file Form PW-2 in future years.

 A nonresident may not apply for a "continuous" exemption.
 However, continuous exemptions will be issued using criteria similar to that used to approve Form PW-2.
 The continuous exemption will be reviewed annually to ensure the nonresident is paying estimated tax and filing returns as required.
 Noncompliance by the nonresident will result in revocation of the continuous exemption.

-The department anticipates this process change will benefit both nonresidents and pass-through entities by reducing annual recordkeeping and filing requirements.
+The department anticipates this process will benefit both nonresidents and pass-through entities by reducing annual recordkeeping and filing requirements.

 If exemptions apply, do I still have to file Form PW-1?

 You do not have to file Form PW-1 for a taxable year if no members of the pass-through entity are required to be reported on Form PW-1.
-However, if a nonresident claims exemption by filing Form PW-2 affidavit, the pass-through entity is still required to report that nonresident on Form PW-1 and check the box indicating that the nonresident filed the affidavit.
+However, if a nonresident claims exemption by filing Form PW-2, the pass-through entity is still required to report that nonresident on Form PW-1 and check the box indicating that the nonresident filed the affidavit.

 Additionally, if a nonresident will be included in a composite Wisconsin income tax return (Form 1CNS or 1CNP), the pass-through entity must still report that nonresident on Form PW-1 and pay the withholding accordingly.
 (See "What about composite income tax returns?" below for more details).